shreyarathore27/PCOSense/README.md

 Explainable machine learning for **PCOS pattern / risk assessment**.

-This is a learning and portfolio project.
  It is **not** a diagnostic tool, medical device, or substitute for clinical care.
 See `docs/project-scope.md`.

 ## Current status